facebook/flow/docs/01-objects.md

 When object types appear as annotatations, they are considered sealed.
 Also, non-empty object literals are considered to have sealed object types.
-In fact, the only cases where an object type is not sealed is when
+In fact, the only cases where an object type is not sealed are when it describes an empty object literal (to be extended by adding properties to it), an object literal with [spread properties](https://github.com/sebmarkbage/ecmascript-rest-spread), or when it describes a map (see below).

 ### Cautious Flexibility